rindangchi/Python-Practice/EDA Superstore/README.md

 - The analysis firstly conducted by understanding the data, including its variables, data types, the uniques values of each variable, and missing values.
 After that analysis is continued by explaining the statistical description of the data, such as mean, median, mode, and the distribution of the data.

-- Analysis then divided into two sections based on the variable type, analysis is conducted separately between the continous and categprical variable.
+- Analysis then divided into two sections based on the variable type, analysis is conducted separately between the numerical and categorical variable.
 It is followed by data visualization to make it easier to understand.
 Several type of graphs such as bar chart, correlation map, boxplot, and map are used to visualize the data.
 Under each visualization, explained the findings and some insights that can be used for the future project or analysis.

 - From ths EDA process several insights are found and further can be used to make a better business decision.
 This analysis provides useful information for business user to increase profit, gain more customers, designing purchasing strategy, opening new branch, and many more.